byui-cloudsociety/Fall2025/W04/README.md

 2. **Find a Cloud Icon**
    - Search for a free cloud computing icon online (PNG format)
    - Download and save as "cloud-icon.png"
-   - Or use this placeholder: Create a simple 200x200 colored rectangle

 3. **Upload Website Files**
    - Upload all files (index.html, style.css, error.html, cloud-icon.png) to your S3 bucket